Sample Screen Views

 Search within a Theme

-There's a "hidden" search field that you can pull down and use to search the longer Theme lists.
+You can pull down search on many list views to do a text search for a place.
 If you have permitted the app to know what your current location is, each attraction will show the distance in mileage.

 Every attraction has a Detail View, where you'll find a description, stories, tips, address, directions, photos, etc. From here you can go to map a route to the attraction, save the attraction to your Saved List, share with friends via email, Facebook or Twitter.
 You can even snap a photo within the app and submit it to RoadsideAmerica.com along with a tip.